Yamini26284/rag-langGraph/README.md

 - **Search** finds the most relevant chunks of text.
 - **Check** looks at how confident the match is.
 If it's clearly strong or clearly weak, it decides right away.
 If it's borderline, it does one extra check — actually reading the passages to see if they answer the question, not just relying on a similarity number.
 - **Answer** is written only from the passages that were actually used, with the exact source cited.
-- **Give up gracefully** — if nothing good turns up after two tries, it says so instead of looping forever or making something up.
+- **Give up gracefully**, if nothing good turns up after two tries, it says so instead of looping forever or making something up.

 Full node-by-node breakdown and a diagram: [`docs/langgraph.md`](docs/langgraph.md)